daar/pmake/README.md

 * Macintosh
 * Windows

 Other operating systems will probably work too out of the box, if not it should not be a major problem to make PMake work on this platform.
+Just make sure PMake and the compiler is available from the command-line.

 Building PMake from Scratch
 ---------------------------
-You need to have the latest stable freepascal compiler installed.
+You need to have the latest stable freepascal compiler 3.0.4 installed.
 PMake can bootstrap itself with the provided PMake.txt script.
 You will first need to build pmake and then install it.
 In short:

 `$ fpc pmake`